grinnell-cs/csc151-images/_mps/combining-images.md

                       255)))
 ```

-e.
 Write a procedure, `(overlay-pairs images)`, that behaves much like `pair-horizontally` and `pair-vertically`, except that it uses `overlay-alt` instead of `beside` or `above`.

-f.
+e.
 Write a procedure, `(overlaid-grids images)`, that behaves much like `gridify-hv` and `grididfy-vh`, except that it pairs horizontally first, then vertically, and then overlays pairs before going back to horizontal, vertical, overlay, etc.

 ## Part 2: Making lists of images